LooseLab/ONT_ARTIC_Summaries/README.md

 ```
 The file contains one row per barcode pass/fail dataset.
 So a run with 96 barcodes will generate 194 rows.

 These data will be used to analyse yield and performance of various ARTIC protocols.
+The script anticipates sequencing summary files from MinKNOW/Guppy running with barcoding enabled.
+It will skip any files that do not contain barcoded data.

 Once you have collated the data from your centre, please either send the data to Matt Loose or upload to the shared google doc.